Why Choose iFuse?

 About the Procedure

 SI joint fusion using iFuse is performed in an operating room under general or spinal anesthesia.
 Your doctor uses a specially designed system to guide the instruments that prepare the bone and insert the iFuse Implants.
-The surgical technique and the iFuse Implant System is designed to offer the maximum protection to your surrounding tissues and minimize soft tissue exposure.
+The surgical technique and the iFuse Implant System are designed to offer the maximum protection to your surrounding tissues and minimize soft tissue exposure.

 The entire procedure is performed through a small incision (2-3cm) made along the side of your buttock.
 During the procedure fluoroscopy (real time X-ray) provides your doctor visual feedback to enable proper placement of the implants.
 The number of implants used depends upon your size.